eduMFA/eduMFA/doc/tokens/supported_tokens.rst

 enrollment, you can scan a QR Code with the Google Authenticator.
 See :ref:`first_steps_token` to learn how to do this.

-**FreeOTP**. privacyIDEA is known to work well with the FreeOTP App.
+**FreeOTP**. eduMFA is known to work well with the FreeOTP App.
 The FreeOTP App is a :ref:`totp_token` token.
 So if you scan the QR Code of an HOTP token, the OTP will not validate.